anmolsharma16/Programming-Questions/README.md

 # Programming Questions
-This repository contains solved programming questions from numerous online platforms.
+This repository contains solved programming questions from numerous online platforms like Leetcode and Geeksforgeeks.